 Other University of Virginia Scholarship Resources

 Non-UVA awards are offered by sponsors outside of the University.
 Many of these awards are made co-payable to the student and University; therefore, before the funds for these awards can be applied to the student’s SIS account, the student must physically sign the check.
 In the case where the funds have been paid directly to the student, the student is required to report the award to SFS.
-We have created a resource for parents and students to search outside scholarships for which they may be eligible or otherwise wish to apply.
-Please note that SFS has not verified and does not endorse any of the scholarships described at these outside sources and lists them here only to provide additional information to interested students and parents.
+Many students ask us about merit-based scholarships.
+We recommend students begin their search at websites such as this one managed by College Board.

 Federal regulations require that the University consider all resources available to a student when determining eligibility for financial aid awards.
 Not reporting scholarships can result in late fees, account holds, and incorrect awarding of financial aid.
 SFS will notify the student if their non-UVA scholarship causes a revision to their financial aid package.